gunelmikayilli-analytics/maven-toy-store-power-bi/README.md

 ---

-### 📅 Seasonal Trends
+## 📅 Seasonal Trends

 Sales and profit performance is stronger during the **spring and summer months**.

 Lower performance was observed toward **October–December**.

-Based on this trend, opening a new store during **spring or early summer** may provide a stronger launch period and higher initial customer traffic.
+Based on these trends, opening a new store during **spring or early summer** may provide a stronger launch period.

 ---

-### 🌍 Expansion Opportunity
+## 🌍 Expansion Opportunities

 The analysis identified potential expansion opportunities in: